microsoft/symphony/docs/ENVIRONMENT.md

 ## Adding a new environment

-To add a new environment to Symphony, you need to add the cofing json files representing that env details to the env section in the code repo, and add the needed cloud subscription details/secrets to the orchestrator tool.
+To add a new environment to Symphony, you need to add the configurations json files representing that env details to the env section in the code repo, and add the needed cloud subscription details/secrets to the orchestrator tool.

-## Code propagation across environments

-TBD